 The second and third time through a page, the text flows.
 Your brain misreads that lightness as knowledge.
 Cognitive psychologists call this the fluency illusion: familiarity from repeated exposure masquerading as understanding.
 This is why rereading is the world's most popular way to feel studied without becoming prepared.

 When Dunlosky and colleagues reviewed the evidence on study techniques in 2013, rereading and highlighting landed in the low-utility category, while practice testing (retrieval practice) and spaced review earned the top ratings.
-The methods most people spend most of their time on scored worst.

 | Technique | Dunlosky (2013) rating | How many people rely on it |